iverds/booster2019-graphql/presentation/booster.md

 - Batches up multiple requests, and execute as one request
 - Caches data during the lifetime of a request
+- Based on one function that take an array of keys

+---

 ```javascript
 const getPlayersByClub = clubIds => {